Desdemona

 Send my good wishes to my husband: Goodbye!

 The two lies are the most extraordinary moral acts in the play.
-Desdemona, dying, lies to Emilia about the cause of her death — "Nobody; I myself" — to protect Othello from the consequences of his own act.
+Desdemona, dying, lies to Emilia about the cause of her death – "Nobody; I myself" – to protect Othello from the consequences of his own act.
 The phrase "my kind lord," used about the man who has just smothered her, is not a delusion; it is a choice.
 She has decided, in the last seconds of her life, that her love for him is more important than the truth that would condemn him.
 The play does not soften this.
-Bradley, in 1904, named the moment exactly: her love, "when rewarded with death, summoned its last labouring breath to save its murderer."
 It is the most unsettling act of grace in Shakespeare, and the play offers no commentary on it.
 Emilia, who hears the lie, will spend her own dying moments undoing it.

 "Her love, when harshly repulsed, blamed only its own pain; when bruised, only gave forth a more exquisite fragrance; and, when rewarded with death, summoned its last labouring breath to save its murderer."